-Inside: Discover the MAGIC word to make it easy for your children to tell you the truth + a dead funny way to explain the consequences of lying.
+Inside: A simple two-step process to stop your children lying to you.
+Discover the MAGIC word that makes it easy for them to tell you the truth + A dead funny way to explain the consequences of lying.

 My son got off the school bus with his bag clutched awkwardly in front of him.
 I should’ve guessed he was hiding something.